constracti/kgr-login-with-google/readme.txt

 Login or register to WP usign Sign In with Google.

 == Changelog ==

+= 1.2 =
+* Fixed: Hide link if credentials are not set.

 = 1.1.1 =
 * Added: Include descriptions in settings page.